 - Introducing them to your friends who have similar background

-- Including them to your daily activities and let them know that you are available if they need any help
+- Including them in your daily activities and letting them know that you are available if they need any help.

-- Encouraging them to go out with their friends
+- Encouraging them to go out with their new friends

 - Encouraging them to find some new activities to meet new people and friends i.e. attending Meetup groups, going to the gym, joining university student association

-Once you ensure student has received appropriate help health care, you may try to ring the carer again.
-If you are still unsuccessful then you can send a text message, letting the carer know that the student is currently at the emergency section at” … hospital” and ask the carer to ring you as soon as he/she receives the message.
+Once you ensure your student has received appropriate help and health care, you may try to ring the carer again.
+If you are still unsuccessful then you can send a text message, letting the carer know that the student is currently at the emergency section at (name the hospital) and ask the carer to ring you as soon as he/she receives the message..

 Please also let Global experience know by sending a text to our emergency number, we can also assist to follow-up with the carer the next day, if need be.

-Also, if you have any doubts when encountering this kind of challenge, it’s best to ring us at the emergency number +61 430 008 448 so we can give you some directions on how to deal with this case.
+Also, if you have any doubts when encountering this kind of challenge, it is best to ring us at the emergency number 0430 008 448 so we can give you some directions on how to deal with this case.